Dwight D. Eisenhower School for National Security and Resource Strategy: History

 ICAF moved into a newly constructed facility, Eisenhower Hall, in 1960.
 During the next several years, the character of ICAF changed dramatically.
 As the United States found itself increasingly involved in the Vietnam War, ICAF shifted from focusing on national industrial mobilization to educating leaders to manage logistical resources in such conflicts.
 Student demographics changed, with the first woman and African American students graduated in 1973.

 In 1976, ICAF became part of the newly established National Defense University.
-The Goldwater-Nichols Defense Reorganization Act of 1986 called for substantially increased attention to joint military education.
+The Goldwater–Nichols Act called for substantially increased attention to joint military education.
 In response, the college expanded its curriculum, adding a joint operations module and a mandatory acquisition course.
-In 1991, the Chairman of the Joint Chiefs of Staff gave ICAF responsibility for conducting a senior acquisition program military and civilian personnel from all the Services and Department of Defense agencies.
+In 1991, the chairman of the Joint Chiefs of Staff gave ICAF responsibility for conducting a senior acquisition program military and civilian personnel from all the Services and Department of Defense agencies.
 The new senior acquisition program was offered in conjunction with the Defense Acquisition University.

 In 1993, Congress passed legislation authorizing the Industrial College to award master's degree in national resource strategy.
 The graduating of the class of 1994 was the first to be awarded a master's degree.